Trigraph (orthography): Latin-script trigraphs

 For example, in the word schilling, the trigraph sch represents the voiceless postalveolar fricative /ʃ/, rather than the consonant cluster /sx/.
 In the word beautiful, the sequence eau is pronounced /juː/, and in the French word château it is pronounced /o/.
 It is sometimes difficult to determine whether a sequence of letters in English is a trigraph, because of the complicating role of silent letters.
 There are however a few productive trigraphs in English such as tch as in watch, and igh as in high.

 The trigraph sch in German is equivalent to the English sh and pronounced /ʃ/.
 In Dutch, which is closely related to German, this same trigraph is pronounced /sx/.
 In Italian, however, sch represents the sounds /sk/ before e or i, as in bruschetta /bruˈskɛtta/.
-In neither language is this trigraph regarded as an independent letter of the alphabet.
+In none of these languages is this trigraph regarded as an independent letter of the alphabet.
 In Hungarian, the trigraph dzs is treated as a distinct letter, with its own place in the alphabet, and it is pronounced like the English j /dʒ/.
 The combination gli in Italian can also be a trigraph, representing the palatal lateral approximant /ʎ/ before vowels other than i, as in aglio, pronounced [ˈaʎʎo].